lavague-ai/LaVague/docs/docs/get-started/setting-up-la-vague.md

 ## Conclusions

 You are now ready to use LaVague with the integration of your choice.
 To see how to do this with our CLI, see our [quick tour](./quick-tour.ipynb) or [integration pages](../integrations/hugging-face-api.ipynb).

-> Note that these example scripts may come with additional requirements, such as inputting an API key into the script before they will run successfully.
-Please check the comments in the script you want to test before running in.